convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/miscellaneous-components/tooltips.md

 Name | Description
 --- | ---
 Display duration | number: number of milliseconds to show the tooltip for.
 Defaults to 3000.
-Displays arrow | boolean: add this attribute or set it's value to true to show an arrow attached to the tooltip.
+Displays arrow | add this attribute or set it's value to true to show an arrow attached to the tooltip.
 Defaults to true.
-Horizontal Position | string: specifies the horizontal position of the tooltip.
-Can be either 'right' or 'left' Navbar Tooltip | boolean: add this attribute or set it's value to true to specify that the tooltip belongs to a nav button.
+Horizontal Position | specifies the horizontal position of the tooltip.
+Can be either 'right' or 'left' Left Offset | add this attribute to offset the horizontal position of the tooltip.
+Defaults to 0.
+Navbar Tooltip | add this attribute or set it's value to true to specify that the tooltip belongs to a nav button.
 Defaults to not set.
-Showing event | string: the event to show the tooltip on.
+Showing event | the event to show the tooltip on.
 Can be either 'hover', 'click' or 'press'.
 Defaults to hover.
-Tooltip string | string: string to be displayed. 'empty string = disabled').
+Tooltip string | string to be displayed. 'empty string = disabled').
+Top Offset | add this attribute to offset the vertical position of the tooltip.
+Defaults to 0.
-Vertical Position | string: specifies the vertical position of the tooltip.
+Vertical Position | specifies the vertical position of the tooltip.
 Can be either 'top' or 'bottom'.
 Comment | Describes the object comment to include in the documentation report.
 This property generally contains an explanation about the object.
 Identifier | Defines the component identifier.
 Is active | Defines whether the component is active.